JardaniWorld/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This script executes to print every other line from input starting with the first line
+This script adds two numbers in a given base and converts to another base